ARTICLE TABLE OF CONTENTS

 - 50% of the world’s packages are couriered by SAP customers

-In this definitive guide to SAP, you’ll learn more about the company’s history, who they target products towards, what their most notable products are, and why you should or shouldn’t consider using them.
+In this definitive guide to SAP, you’ll learn more about the company’s history, who they target products towards, what their most notable products are, why you should or shouldn’t consider using them, and lots more.

 Let’s kick things off with SAP’s history: